 Additional Considerations For Selecting The Best Fly Rods for Trout

-Picking the best fly rod for trout is not unlike carefully selecting a car or truck.
+Picking the best fly fishing rod for trout is not unlike carefully selecting a car or truck.
 You want to pack in the most features you can, but also stick to a budget.
 There are cars that are better for fuel efficiency, or do you want one that will be great at tripping and off-roading instead?

 The same is true choosing your fly rod for trout fishing.
 Do you want more power, or one that loads more efficiently and is easier on your arm and shoulder for a long-day on the water?
 Are you fishing mountain streams, average sized rivers, or big powerful water?